FORT INDIANTOWN GAP, Pa. —

 “We are really looking forward to making the most out of the facilities the Marines have here in the United States and particularly the built-up urban environment on Fort Indiantown Gap,” said British army 2nd Lt.
 David A. Grant, support troop commander, 131 Commando Squadron Royal Engineers.

-The U.S. Marines and British commandos have plans to conduct combat pistol training, offensive and defensive military operations on urbanized…
+The U.S. Marines and British commandos have plans to conduct combat pistol training, offensive and defensive operations on urbanized…